-Father and daughter stranded in Spanish resort after passports stolen
+Father and daughter stranded in Spanish resorts after passports stolen Credit: Shutterstock

 A SCOTTISH father and daughter were left stranded in a Spanish resort after they had their cash and passports stolen.